stanac/EasyCrypto/README.md

 and [MAC](https://en.wikipedia.org/wiki/Message_authentication_code).
 MAC is calculated using HMACSHA384.
 - CryptoRandom and PasswordGenerator is using [RNGCryptoServiceProvider](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rngcryptoserviceprovider.aspx)
-- Hashing of password is done with [Rfc2898DeriveBytes](msdn.microsoft.com/en-us/library/system.security.cryptography.rfc2898derivebytes.aspx) with default hash and salt size of 256 bits and 25K iterations.
+- Hashing of password is done with [Rfc2898DeriveBytes](msdn.microsoft.com/en-us/library/system.security.cryptography.rfc2898derivebytes.aspx) with default hash and salt size of 256 bits and 25K iterations (by default).
 - Asymmetric (public key) encryption is currently not supported.

 ---